Home Cocktails Cocktail Tipperary

 Tipperary Variations

-Tipperary Sour This variation adds lemon juice for a tart twist, balancing the sweetness of the vermouth.
+Tipperary Sour This variation adds fresh lemon juice for a tart twist, balancing the sweetness of the vermouth.
 Swap: Add 1/2 oz of fresh lemon juice

 Pairs Well With